 Virtual Volunteer Idea #1: Sew masks for those in need

-Right now, there’s a need for reusable cloth medical masks for those in the at-risk population and for people in higher-risk jobs.
-Kids can easily make the masks by following along with tutorials and can organize donating these to the people who need them most.
+There’s an ongoing need for reusable cloth medical masks for those in the at-risk population and for people in higher-risk jobs.
+Teens can easily make the masks by following along with tutorials and then organize donations to the people who need them most.

 Social-emotional learning skill: Social awareness.
-This volunteer opportunity encourages kids to empathize with those who are at higher risk of getting sick.
+This volunteer opportunity encourages teens to empathize with those who are at higher risk of getting sick.

 Virtual Volunteer Idea #2: Become a virtual tutor

-With more kids across the country shifting to online learning, there are plenty of opportunities to get involved in helping anyone struggling with school.
-The simplest way for teens to become a virtual volunteer tutor is by letting their teacher know they are available.
+With more students across the country shifting to online learning, there are plenty of opportunities to get involved in helping anyone struggling with school.
+The simplest way for teens to become virtual volunteer tutors is by letting their teachers know they are available.
 Teens can also check out sites like TeensGive.org.